RickyRicer/employeeTracker/README.md

 - [Tests](#tests)
 - [Questions](#questions)
 ## Description
-🔍 This CLI app uses node.js, inquirer, and C Table to create an editable employee management system.
+🔍 This CLI app uses node.js, inquirer, mySQL, and C Table to create an editable employee management system.
 You can easily view all departments, add departments, or add employees and roles.
 ## Installation
 💾
 1. Clone the Repository